Story at a glance:

 Patient healing requires more than medicine.
-That’s why designers at the Cleveland Clinic take a holistic approach to creating spaces—emphasizing everything from medical function and caregiver well-being to the overarching patient experience.
+That’s why designers at the Cleveland Clinic take a holistic approach to creating spaces—emphasizing everything from medical function and caregiver well-being to the overarching patient experience with patient-centric design.

 Spaces at the new Cleveland Clinic building are designed to facilitate a positive experience, and plentiful studies have proven that elements like natural light can lift patients’ spirits.
 “When you go into a dark space, your thoughts are solely on the problem you are there to address,” Connell says.
 Here, rooms that can’t have windows due to their functionality are well-lit with ambient lighting to make the space more relaxing.

 Beautiful environments also improve the health and happiness of caregivers, which funnels down to patients.
 “Part of the cure is about the attitude and feeling of well-being given off by caregivers,” Connell says.
 “The aura given off by the people who are caring for you is incredibly important to your well-being.
 Patients want to feel like they are in good hands, that their caregivers are working as a team.
 There is certainly a correlation between how caregivers feel and how they do their jobs.”

 Designers of the clinic’s facilities recognize the connection between healthy buildings and physical health.
 To date, 13 of Cleveland Clinic’s buildings have been LEED-certified and others are in the works.
 The clinic’s Center for Functional Medicine Suite was one of the first medical offices to receive the WELL certification, setting a new standard for future clinic buildings.
 The WELL Building Standard is awarded based on a building’s performance—measuring air, water, light quality, healthy foods, and fitness options for occupants, among other things.

 Connell notes that while health care environments should feel serene, they should still feel like places to receive care that are designed for wellness.